openflighthpc/flight-job-service/api/docs/routes.md

       "attributes": {
-        "text": STRING,         # REQUIRED    - A short summary of the question "description": STRING,  # OPTIONAL    - A longer description of the question "default": STRING,      # RECOMMENDED - The value which should pre-populate the question
+        "text": STRING,         # REQUIRED    - A short summary of the question "description": STRING,  # OPTIONAL    - A longer description of the question
+                                #               The TYPE is dependant on the "format-type" below
+                                #               The TYPE SHALL be:
+                                #                 - [STRING] (array of strings) for 'multiselect'
+                                #               Otherwise the TYPE SHOULD be STRING.
+        "default": TYPE,        # RECOMMENDED - The value which would be used if the answer is omitted
                                 # NOTE: multiselect questions will provide the default as a CSV list
         "format": {             # OPTIONAL    - Specifies how the field should be presented "type": STRING,       # RECOMMENDED - The field type that should be used (specifcation TBA)